How Much Does SR-22 Insurance Cost?

 The most common reasons a court or state might require an SR-22 are listed below.

-- DUI/DWI Conviction – One of the worst offenses, a DUI often results in license suspension, fines, and mandatory SR-22 filing before reinstatement.
+1. DUI/DWI Conviction - A DUI often results in a drivers license suspension, large fines, and mandatory SR-22 filing before you’re allowed to get your license back.

-- Reckless or Negligent Driving – Convictions for reckless driving, excessive speeding, or other serious moving violations may require an SR-22.
+2. Reckless or Negligent Driving - Convictions for reckless driving, speeding 30 mph over the limit, or other major traffic violations can require an SR-22.

-- Multiple Traffic Offenses – Accumulating several driving violations in a short period can classify a driver as high-risk and require an SR-22 to continue driving legally.
+3. Multiple Traffic Offenses - Getting multiple driving violations in a short period of time can classify a driver as high-risk.
+They’d be required to get an SR-22 to keep their drivers license.

-- Driving Without Insurance – If caught driving without liability insurance, the state may require an SR-22 to ensure future compliance and proof of insurance.
+4. Driving Without Insurance - If caught driving without liability insurance, the state may require an SR-22.
+This guarantees the driver carries the required state minimum liability insurance.

-- Being Involved in an Uninsured Accident – If you are involved in an accident while uninsured, an SR-22 may be required before your driving privileges can be reinstated.
+5. Being Involved in an Uninsured Accident - If you are involved in an accident while uninsured, an SR-22 may be required before your drivers license can be reinstated.

-- License Suspension or Revocation—Many states require an SR-22 as proof of financial responsibility to reinstate a suspended or revoked license.
+6. License Suspension or Revocation - Many states require an SR-22 as proof of financial responsibility to reinstate a suspended or revoked drivers license.

-- Applying for a Probationary Permit or Hardship License – Some states require an SR-22 for those seeking limited driving privileges during suspension.
+7. Applying for a Probationary Permit or Hardship License - Some states require an SR-22 to get limited driving privileges during suspension.

-- Outstanding Child Support Payments – Sometimes, a court may order an SR-22 for individuals who have failed to meet child support obligations.
+8. Outstanding Child Support Payments - Sometimes, a court may order an SR-22 for drivers who have failed to meet court ordered child support payments.

 Since each state has different SR-22 requirements, check with your state’s DMV or a licensed insurance provider to find out what you need.